avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: DNA_structure.jpg
   :width: 300

+  Figure 15.
 A diagram of the structure of DNA, showing the sugar phosphate backbone and base-pairs.
 The sugars and phosphates form the backbone of the double helix.
 Image credit: National Human Genome Research Institute, Public domain, via Wikimedia Commons.

 The bases in the two strands of a DNA double helix are 'complementary' to each other: that is, T pairs with A and G pairs with C. Thus, if one strand has the sequence of bases TACGA, the other strand must have the sequence